 2) The Second Front: Technology from Science- Divergence from the Islamic Ottoman Empire

-Ferguson says that Muslim scientists, thus, became effectively ‘offline’ being cut-off from the scientific development in the Europe.
-Soon these intellectual advances were transmuted as military advances.
-In 1742, Benjamin Robbins published a volume on the ‘New Principles of Gunnery’ based on the principles of physics and mathematics (especially the calculus) developed by Newton.
-This soon translated to better artillery designs that in no time were to outsmart the ancient cannons of the Turks.
+The intellectual advances in Europe were then transmuted into military advances.
+In 1742, Benjamin Robbins published a volume on the New Principles of Gunnery based on the principles of physics and mathematics (especially calculus) developed by Newton.
+This then translated to better artillery designs that in no time outsmarted the ancient cannons of the Turks.

 3) The Third Front: Private Property and Democracy- Divergence from Colonial South America

-The third ‘differential’ operated between the North and the South America.
-While the North America developed as the vanguard of the Western civilization, the South America remained a laggard as one among the ‘third world’.
-Ferguson sees this as the result of a differential development of private ownership and democratic representation based on property ownership.
+The third “differential” operated between North and South America.
+While North America developed as the vanguard of the Western civilisation, South America remained a laggard as one among the “The Third World”.
+Ferguson sees this as the result of the development of private ownership and democratic representation based on property ownership.

-In South America the situation was the contrary.The silver mines in Peru and elsewhere that was plundered back to Spain, consolidated the imperial authority.
+In South America on the contrary, the poor did not benefit from colonisation.The loot from the silver mines in Peru and elsewhere that were plundered, went back to Spain, and was consolidated with the imperial authority.
 The Crown owned all the land.
-The labour was provided by the expropriated local tribes who were subdued by superior weapons and exotic diseases (small pox, measles, influenza and typhus to name a few).
-There was no question of property ownership or ‘democratic’ governance.
-Ferguson says that this inexperience with democratic governance prevented the development of sustainable democratic institutions in South America when the Spanish imperial rulers ultimately made retreat.
+The labor was provided by the expropriated local tribes who were subdued by superior weapons and exotic diseases (smallpox, measles, influenza, and typhus to name a few).
+There was no question of property ownership or democratic governance.
+Ferguson says that this inexperience with democratic governance prevented the development of sustainable democratic institutions in South America when the Spanish imperial rulers ultimately retreated.

 4) The Fourth Front: Consumerism as the operating principle of the economy- Divergence from the Soviet model